 After a few days exploring the streets, cafes and museums of Vietnam’s biggest city, an escape to the peaceful Mekong Delta is practically mandatory.

 I had spent almost a week in the city centre and I was desperate to get out!
-I chose the Can Gio Forest Tour, a Mekong Delta tour with Les Rives*, for the promise of seeing this amazingly biodiverse region with a focus on wildlife.
+I chose the Can Gio Forest Tour, a Mekong Delta tour from Ho Chi Minh City with Les Rives*, for the promise of seeing this amazingly biodiverse region with a focus on wildlife.